-(a) Events leading up to CCAA Proceeding and Oregon Receivership

-- 7. The Applicant, together with its subsidiaries (all of which are based in the United States), forms a vertically integrated corporate group that grows, processes, distributes and sells cannabis and cannabis products.
+- (a) Events leading up to CCAA Proceeding and Oregon Receivership - 7.
+The Applicant, together with its subsidiaries (all of which are based in the United States), forms a vertically integrated corporate group that grows, processes, distributes and sells cannabis and cannabis products.
 The Chalice Group operates primarily in the regulated adult-use market of Oregon. - 8.
 As described in greater detail in the First Secord Affidavit, the last two years have been extremely challenging for the cannabis industry in Oregon and elsewhere in the United States.
 The Chalice Group has made significant reductions in headcount and inventory procurement and renegotiated or paused certain ongoing contractual obligations such as lease payments and other amounts owing to counterparties. - 9.
 Despite these efforts, the Chalice Group faced an urgent liquidity crisis and was unable to satisfy its obligations as they came due.
 Immediately prior to the Filing Date (as defined below), the Chalice Group was unable to pay key suppliers and had failed to make payments of interest and principal on certain of its promissory notes.
 The Chalice Group had also failed to make payments of interest and principal on certain of its unsecured debentures.
 Further, certain of the Applicant's subsidiaries had also fallen behind on making lease payments to certain of their landlords.

-(b) CCAA Proceedings
+(b) CCAA Proceeding

-10. As a result of its financial difficulties, the Applicant sought and obtained protection under the Companies' Creditors Arrangement Act, R.S.C.
+- 10. As a result of its financial difficulties, the Applicant sought and obtained protection under the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.
-C-36 ("CCAA") on May 23, 2023 (the "Filing Date") pursuant to an initial Order (the "Initial Order") granted by the Honourable

-Madam Justice Kimmel of the Commercial List of the Ontario Superior Court of Justice (the "CCAA Court").

-- Among other things, the Initial Order: (i) appointed KSV Restructuring Inc. as the court-appointed monitor in the CCAA proceedings (in that capacity, the "Monitor"); (ii) granted a stay of proceedings against the Applicants and the Non-Filing Affiliates until June 2, 2023; and (iii) granted an Administration Charge (as defined in the Initial Order) in the amount of \$400,000 on all of the assts and property of the Chalice Group.
+C-36 ("CCAA") on May 23, 2023 (the "Filing Date") pursuant to an initial Order (the "Initial Order") granted by the Honourable Madam Justice Kimmel of the Commercial List of the Ontario Superior Court of Justice (the "CCAA Court"). - Among other things, the Initial Order: (i) appointed KSV Restructuring Inc. as the courtappointed monitor in the CCAA proceeding (in that capacity, the "Monitor"); (ii) granted a stay of proceedings against the Applicants and the Non-Filing Affiliates until June 2, 2023; and (iii) granted an Administration Charge (as defined in the Initial Order) in the amount of \$400,000 on all of the assets and property of Chalice.
 In addition, the Initial Order authorized the Applicant to pursue all avenues of refinancing of its Business or Property (as defined therein), subject to the approval of the CCAA Court, to enable the Applicant to proceed with an orderly restructuring of its business.
 A copy of the Initial Order is attached hereto as Exhibit "B" and a copy of Justice Kimmel's Endorsement dated May 23, 2023 is attached hereto as Exhibit "C". - 12.
-On June 1, 2023, the CCAA Court granted an Amended and Restated Initial Order (the "ARIO") which, among other things, (i) authorized the engagement between the Applicant and Cardinal Advisory, pursuant to which Cardinal Advisory will act as the Chief Restructuring Officer of the Chalice Group; (ii) increased the Administration Charge to \$500,000; (iii) granted the Applicant relief from certain securities disclosure and shareholder meeting requirements; and (iv) extended the stay of proceedings to July 28, 2023.
-A copy of the ARIO is attached hereto as Exhibit "D" and a copy of Justice Kimmel's Endorsement dated June 1, 2023 is attached hereto as Exhibit "E". - 13.
-Also on June 1, 2023, the CCAA Court granted an Order (the "CCAA SISP Order") which, among other things, approved an expedited sales and investment solicitation process (the "SISP").
-The purpose of the SISP was to seek out proposals for the acquisition of, or investment in, the Chalice Group or their business and assets, and to implement one or a combination of such proposals, including a potential sale of the business as a going concern.
-A copy of the CCAA SISP Order is attached hereto as Exhibit "F".
+On June 1, 2023, the CCAA Court granted an Amended and Restated Initial Order (the "ARIO") which, among other things, (i) authorized the engagement between the Applicant and Cardinal Advisory, pursuant to which Cardinal Advisory acts as the Chief Restructuring Officer of the Chalice Group; (ii) increased the Administration Charge to \$500,000; (iii) granted the Applicant relief from certain securities disclosure and shareholder meeting requirements; and (iv)

+extended the stay of proceedings to July 28, 2023.
+A copy of the ARIO is attached hereto as Exhibit "D" and a copy of Justice Kimmel's Endorsement dated June 1, 2023 is attached hereto as Exhibit "E".